Contextualising sexual assault and domestic violence in Australia

 The National Plan

-The National Plan to Reduce Violence against Women and their Children 2010–2022 was released in February 2011, aiming to connect the work of Australian governments, community organisations and individuals to reduce violence (against women and their children, obviously).
-The twelve-year Plan has been delivered in four three-year Action Plans that build on each other.
-Each Action Plan also had an Implementation Plan, and later, a Progress Report.
+The National Plan to Reduce Violence against Women and their Children 2022–2032 was released in October 2022, aiming to connect the work of Australian governments, community organisations, educational institutions and individuals to reduce violence.
+The ten-year Plan will be delivered in two five-year Action Plans that build on each other.
+Each Action Plan will have an Implementation Plan, and later, a Progress Report.

 Report of the Inquiry into Family, Domestic and Sexual Violence

-In April 2021, the House of Representatives Standing Committee on Social Policy and Legal Affairs published the Report of the Inquiry into Family, Domestic and Sexual Violence, to reflect on the national plan so that the next national plan leads to a meaningful reduction in the unacceptable rates of family, domestic and sexual violence.
+In April 2021, the House of Representatives Standing Committee on Social Policy and Legal Affairs published the Report of the Inquiry into Family, Domestic and Sexual Violence, to reflect on the 2010–2022 National Plan so that the next national plan leads to a meaningful reduction in the unacceptable rates of family, domestic and sexual violence.

 Jurisdictional Strategies and Initiatives Addressing Sexual Assault and Family Violence